- Sire-Dam -

 He confirmed himself in great heart when chasing home Quest For More in the Weatherbys Hamilton Lonsdale Cup at York.

 Pallasator failed to fire in 2017, finishing sixth when contesting the Goodwood Cup for a third time.
-He has left the yard of Prescott and been switched to Gordon Elliott.
+He left the yard of Prescott and was switched to Elliott.

 BCS Career statistics